The Big Town (1987 film): Production

 In 1986 producer Martin Ransohoff signed a three-picture deal with Columbia and Vestron Video, off the back of Ransohoff's success with Jagged Edge (1985).
 The first film he wanted to make was an adaptation of The Arm.
 Matt Dillon signed to star.

 Ransohoff had previously made The Hustler, about pool sharks, and The Cincinnati Kid, about poker; The Arm was about dice.
-Ransohoff said, "I made The Cincinnati Kid 20 years ago and I was amused at the possibility of filling in a third - pool, poker and craps, they're sort of the three major areas of table gambling.
+Ransohoff said, "I made The Cincinnati Kid 20 years ago, and I was amused at the possibility of filling in a third - pool, poker and craps, they're sort of the three major areas of table gambling.
 This area of dice hadn't been dealt with."
 Ransohoff admitted he was unhappy with the title of the novel.
 "We're reviewing it because people are misled.
 Some people think it's a sequel to The Natural.
 Others think it deals with druggies.
 Whatever it's called, this could do it for Matt Dillon like Hustler did for Paul Newman and Cincinnati Kid for Steve McQueen."

 Filming took place in Toronto, Canada.
 The original director was Harold Becker.
 He left the film during production and was replaced by Ben Bolt.
 Bolt was a suggestion of Columbia's new head of production, David Puttnam, who had started his job after the film had been greenlit.

-Filming finished several weeks later than originally intended meaning Diane Lane had to miss out on a theatre job she had lined up.
+Filming finished several weeks later than originally intended, meaning Diane Lane (who previously co-starred with Matt Dillon in The Outsiders and Rumble Fish) had to miss out on a theatre job she had lined up.

-Dillon said "it's not really about a kid but about growth.
+Dillon said, "it's not really about a kid but about growth.
 Umm, he's a small-town guy who outgrows the town.
-He's nocturnal, a gambler who shoots dice all night - but he's got a certain amount of naivete.
+He's nocturnal, a gambler who shoots dice all night - but he's got a certain amount of naïveté.
 He's naive.
 He's not a dark character, even though he lives in the dark.
 He's honest even though he doesn't make an honest living.
 He's got purity."

 Reception

 Critical

 The film received a mixed reception.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 The Los Angeles Times said the film "is so entertaining, so true to its period that it's easy to peg it as another '50s nostalgia piece when it actually possesses the kind of complexity usually associated with less commercial, less starry productions.
 It is very much in the spirit that former Columbia Pictures Chairman David Puttnam said he wanted to bring to Hollywood.
 The film also marks a terrific screen coming of age for Matt Dillon, who for the first time seems more man than boy, and it is a strong directorial debut for Ben Bolt...
 Robert Bolt.
 No element, however, is more impressive than Robert Roy Pool's superlative script."
 On Rotten Tomatoes, the film has an aggregated score of 50% based on 4 positive and 4 negative reviews.